Modify a config file in Erlang

 {application_3,[{app_options,[{allowed_groups,[admin,manager]}]}]}].

 My first thought was to just open the file and use the proplists module to parse it, but whenever I opened it I got a binary string with the contents of the file.
-Okay, maybe I was reading it wrong.
-I started looking at the file module for different ways to read a file.
-Aaaaand.....
-I skipped right over the function I needed - file:consult/1.
+Was I reading it wrong?
+I started looking at the file module for different ways to read a file, aaaand.....
+I had skipped right over the function I needed - file:consult/1.
 If your file has nothing but legit Erlang code in it, then file:consult() can read it into memory.

 In my defense, the name, description, and example are all awful...
 "Reads Erlang terms, separated by '.'"
-That's all we get.
-(But then, the Erlang doc site is not exactly a bastion of documentation greatness.)
+That's all we get, but then the Erlang documentation leaves much to be desired.
 And the name!!
 What does consulting a file have to do with reading in Erlang terms?
-And of course, there's no.. um... what would be the opposite?
-Unconsult?
-Deconsult?
-And hows about a module that makes parsing and modifying these config files easier?
-Hmm?
-Bueller?
+And of course, there's no opposite unconsult or deconsult.
+Why can't we have a module that makes parsing and modifying these config files easier? 😖

 Modifying a config file

-And so I present...... (drum-roll please)..... a-less-stupidly-named-config-file-modifier-module, which I'll just call config_parser.
+And so, I present my own, more appropriately-named module called config_parser.
 You can grab it below or find it on GitHub, and modify it to your heart's content.
 It reads and writes (thank you) config files, and can also get and set nested terms so you can more easily modify them.

 % Author: Grant Winney